-The course enables the students to look at the strength-based part of psychology.
-It also equips the students to enhance subjective wellbeing, explore what makes people happy and familiarize with research that supports the concepts and application of positive psychology especially in the Indian context.
+Learning Objective: The course enables the students to look at the strength-based part of psychology.
+The paper helps the students to explore what makes people happy.
+The overall focus of the course is to equip students to enhance subjective well-being.
+The course also equips students to be familiar with research that supports the concepts and application of positive psychology, especially in the Indian context.